 - Beat in eggs.
 (If substituting cream of tartar for lemon juice, add here.)

-- In a medium bowl, whisk together the cream of tartar, baking soda, salt, and flour.
+- In a small bowl or medium bowl, whisk together the cream of tartar, baking soda, salt, and flour.

 - Slowly add dry ingredients into wet ingredients.
 Mix well, just until combined.